MicrosoftDocs/azure-reference-other/studio-module-reference/extract-n-gram-features-from-text.md

     > [!IMPORTANT]
     > The rate of occurrence of particular words is not uniform, but varies from document to document.
 For example, if you are analyzing customer comments about a specific product, the product name might be very high frequency and close to a noise word, but be a significant term in other contexts.

-6. Select the option, **Detect out-of-vocabulary rows**, if you want to generate an indicator for any rows that contain words not in the n-gram vocabulary, which are called out-of-vocabulary (OOV) words.
+6. Select the option, **Detect out-of-vocabulary rows**, if you want to generate an indicator for any rows that contain words not in the n-gram vocabulary, which are called "out of vocabulary" (OOV) words.

     All lexicons are finite; therefore, your text corpus is almost guaranteed to include words that are not in the lexicon or n-gram dictionary.
 However, such words can have various effects on language models, including higher error rates compared to in-vocabulary (IV) words.
 Depending on your domain, these OOV words might represent important content words.